emilleishida/StatisticsInCosmology/README.md

 #### Bayesian and Frequentist statistics

-> Q1: Large part of the reluctance of many researchers in using
+> Q1: One of the main arguments against Bayesian analysis is that the theory does not provide a recipe on how to calculate priors.
+As a consequence, there is an inherented subjectivity in the method which many people see as problematic.
+> Can you spot a similar subjectivity in the frequentist approach?